The Singleton

 "Why should I believe you."

-Lena paused.
-Then she said, quietly: "Because I have been suppressing reports like his for eighteen months.
+Lena was quiet a moment.
+When she spoke, the corporate register was gone.
+"Because I have been suppressing reports like his for eighteen months.
 Because three people who were on the list before him are dead.
 Because if he continues without institutional protection, he is next.
 I am asking you to help me protect him because I have failed to protect the others."

-Maya did not hang up immediately.
+Maya did not hang up.
 She gave the silence room.
-Lena, to her credit, also gave it room.
-After a long count of eight Maya said, "If you contact me again before he's chosen to take your meeting I will record the next call and forward it to the EFF.
+Lena, to her credit, gave it room too.
+After a long count of eight Maya said, "If you contact me again before he has chosen to take your meeting, I will record the next call and forward it to the EFF.
 Do you understand me."

 "I understand you."